brunocampiol/brunocampiol.github.io/README.md

 bundle install
 ```

-Open a new terminal and run following command
+Open a new terminal and run the following command

 ```bash
 jekyll build